Back to Resource Center

 4. Put Relationships Before RFPs

 While RFP culture has value, and it’s vital to ensure each proposal is created quickly and professionally, modern integrators must focus on cultivating customer relationships that outlast one-off work opportunities.
+Integrators that invest in relationships stand to reap long-term rewards.

 5. Hire (And Train) Career Technicians

+It’s no secret that the tech world is significantly understaffed.
 While there are multiple causes for this decline, security integrators must resist the urge to hire temporary (and potentially unqualified) workers to fill in the gaps.
 There are no winners when temps are asked to stretch beyond their skillset.

 Worst of all, the customer will most likely receive substandard service, and as a result, your reputation will take a direct hit.
-According to a recent study, it only takes one bad experience for 32 percent of customers to abandon a company they love.
+Protect your reputation by training and investing in career technicians.

 6. Standardize Workflows